avishvj/blog/avishvj/content/posts/rudin.md

 ---
 title: "Reflections on Rudin's interpretability classic"
-subtitle: "And how explainable machine learning can still be useful when guided by human expertise."
+subtitle: "Is this the end of deep learning as we know it?"
-date: 2022-08-28T00:28:30+01:00
+date: 2022-09-02T00:28:30+01:00
 type: "post" # needed to add to home page!
 # draft: true
 math: true
 toc: true
-# categories: ["katex", "latex", "tufte-css"]
+categories: ["interpretability", "explainability", "interpretable neural networks", "scientific discovery", "blog post"]
 ---

 ## Paper Summary